As an Amazon Associate, I earn a small commission from qualifying purchases.

 3. Roast for 15–20 minutes in the oven, stirring every 5 minutes.
 For unshelled peanuts, extend the roasting time slightly.

-The roasted taste and addictive crunch adds a delicious twist to many dishes.
+The roasted taste and addictive crunch adds a delicious twist to many dishes in Thai cuisine.

-In Thai kitchen, we often use them as an ingredient for a variety of food.
+In Thai kitchen, we often use them as an ingredient for a variety of food like salads and stir-fries.
 This is why I usually make a bunch of them at once and store the leftovers in an airtight container for later.

-Below are a few of my recipes in which you can use dry roasted peanuts:
+Below are just a few of my recipes in which you can use your dry roasted peanuts as an ingredient for cooking.

 Additionally, you can simply enjoy them as a snack or mix them with other nuts and dried fruits.
 You can add them to yogurts, add them to oatmeal bowls, use them in cookies, brownies, and add honey, salt, or others.